About me

 I consider myself an interdisciplinary researcher, working at the intersection of machine learning, software engineering, and programming languages.
 So far, I have worked on creating tools to automatically generate proofs in proof assistants, such as Coq, Isabelle/HOL, and Lean.

-If you’re interested in working with me (prospective PhD student, current PhD/masters/undergrad student at Rutgers, or just wanting to collaborate) please reach out via email.
+If you’re interested in working with me (current PhD/masters/undergrad student at Rutgers, or just wanting to collaborate) you can reach out via email, though I may be slow to respond as I’m transitioning into this new role.

 Contact